Should You Buy or Rent?

 +

-No — buying is not always better than renting.
-If you invest your down payment and any monthly savings from renting in a broad index fund (historically averaging ~10% annually in the S&P 500), renting can outperform buying financially in the short to medium term, especially when home appreciation is slow, mortgage rates are high, or rent is significantly cheaper than the cost of ownership.
-Buying typically wins over the long term (10+ years) due to forced savings, leverage, and the eventual payoff of the mortgage.
+No. If you invest your down payment in the S&P 500 and account for taxes on both sides, renting can outperform buying financially in the short to medium term — especially when mortgage rates are high, home appreciation is slow, or rent is significantly cheaper than owning.
+Buying typically wins over the long term (10+ years) due to forced savings, leverage, and the capital gains exclusion.

 What costs are included in the true cost of buying a home?